fennovj/azure-notes/dva_c01_exam/05_dynamodb.md

 ## Atomic counters and conditional writes

 `Atomic counter` is a way to use DynamoDB, not neccecarily a feature, just an example usecase.
 The goal is to have a counter that is incremented everytime you write to it, and allows for concurrent writes.
 This works by writing 'SET x = x + 1', as apposed to reading x, adding 1, and writing the new value, which would not be atomic.
-Importantly, this can lead to double counting when writes fail and are automatically retried. (since it's not idempotent), so only use if under/overcounting can be tolerated.
+Importantly, atomic counts can lead to double counting when writes fail and are automatically retried. (since it's not idempotent), so only use if under/overcounting can be tolerated.

 `Conditional writes` are writes where you add a condition, and only write if the item fulfills some condition.
 E.g. write an item with a certain primary key, but don't overwrite if it already exists.
 This can be used to implement locking, e.g. read, do something, then do a conditional write that writes, but only if the item is still the same as when you read it.